Create readers in bulk

 • Update existing readers (if it matches the email address to a current reader account, it will update all the additional information for the reader with what's in the spreadsheet, but leave their password and email address untouched)

-The bulk importer will not compare or update existing SSO-managed reader accounts in an import/update situation, and it cannot create new SSO-managed accounts.
+The bulk importer won't compare or update existing SSO-managed reader accounts in an import/update situation, and it can't create new SSO-managed accounts.
 To update those accounts, either contact your SSO administrator to adjust the details on the account or update the KB Access options for readers individually.
 Bulk importing a .csv file when all your readers are SSO-managed will create duplicate KO-managed reader accounts.
 Don't do this!

 • Email / Username (login): This is the email address the reader will use to login.
 It needs to be unique.
 Their welcome email will be sent to this address once the upload is complete.